Equivariant Heegaard genus of reducible 3-manifolds: Introduction

 \begin{definition} A \defn{3-orbifold} is a pair $(M,T)$ where $M$ is a compact, orientable 3-manifold, possibly with boundary and $T \subset M$ is a properly embedded trivalent graph such that each edge $e$ has a weight $\weight(e) \in \WeightSet$.
 We also require that at every trivalent vertex $v$, $\X(v) < 0$. \end{definition}

 When studying symmetries of knots or spatial graphs in a 3-manifold, vertices of degree 4 or more may arise, as may vertices incident to edges of infinite weight.
 Our framework can handle such vertices by considering them as boundary components.
+Our approach should be contrasted with the usual methods of proving Haken's lemma which involve intricate methods of controlling the intersections between a Heegaard surface and an essential sphere.
+We replace those arguments with appeals to machinery that guarantee that essential spheres show up as thin surfaces in a certain type of thin position.
+The basic structure of our arguments is as follows.